 Styptic powder or cornstarch

 Find a comfortable place where you, your helper, and your feline friend can all feel comfortable.
 Clip only a few claws at a time, then verbally praise and briefly stroke your cat.
 The ideal is to keep the time of the sessions short.
-And don't forget to trim the extra claw on each of its front legs, also called a spur.
+And don't forget to trim the extra claw on each of his front legs, also called a spur.

 If you unintentionally cut into the raw flesh and the claw begins to bleed, apply pressure immediately.
 If the bleeding does not stop, use styptic powder or cornstarch to help stop the bleeding.
 In such a case, end the session and then give verbal praise and petting to your cat.